Fax • Last Updated 8/14/2024

-Outdated in some industries, learn the reason hospitals are still using fax to send sensitive information.
+Learn the reason hospitals and healthcare providers are still using fax to send sensitive information.

 By Brian Segal